amruthahegde-tech/cricket_database/README.md

 # cricket_database
-a mini dbms project for managing cricket match data using phpmyadmin, php, html and css.
+A mini DBMS project for managing cricket match data using phpmyadmin, php, html and css.